To care for your Shoes or Hi-Lo's, click on and print out this PDF document on Shoe Care.

-Crooked Shoes - These mens military shoes are heavy black cowhide leather, rough side out, with leather lining, clumped soles, and thick steel heel rims.
+Crooked Last Shoes - These mens common shoes are black cowhide leather, rough side out, with leather lining, clumped soles, and thick steel heel rims.
 Although they look like they are straight-last shoes these are made on right and left lasts, ie. crooked shoes.
-These shoes are like Robert Land's Williamsburg model, except these shoes have double thick soles with heel rims.
 The latchets are 1½" wide.
-Only two sizes remain in stock: 14 D and 15 D.
+These shoes were known as 'common' shoes, as opposed to fancier dress shoes.
+These shoes come in sizes 7 thru 13, in full and half sizes, and in two widths: D (ie medium) and EE (wide).
+The one exclusion is no size 12½ are available. $140/pair

 Hi-Lo's were worn by some British officers